Azure/Enterprise-Scale-for-AVS/AVS-Landing-Zone/SingleRegion/Bicep/readme.md

 # Deployment Steps (AZ CLI)

-1. Clone this repository onto either the Azure Cloud Shell or your local machine
+1. Clone this repository onto either the Azure Cloud Shell or local machine
-2. Modify the `ESLZDeploy.parameters.json` parameters file to define your location, networking, and alert emails
+2. Modify the `ESLZDeploy.parameters.json` parameters file to define desired location, networking, and alert emails
 3. Before deploying, confirm the correct subscription is selected using the following command:

 ```